NickJT/mqtt/docs/mqtt-docs/docs/mqtt-subscriber-Subscriber.md

 ---

 ### onPubRel
-<span class="source-link">[[Source]](src/mqtt-subscriber/subscriber.md#L-0-229)</span>
+<span class="source-link">[[Source]](src/mqtt-subscriber/subscriber.md#L-0-248)</span>

 We have received a publish release message for a QoS 2 packet.
 Send a pubComp to ack this.
 The payload was stored when we received the publish message and we need to retrieve this from the packetMap to release it.
-Then we can delete it and tell router we have completed processing.
+Then we **delete the message** from the packet Map and tell router we have completed processing.
-We do a lookup with id on _pktMap so we can't mix Bid and Cid in one subscriber instance
+Note - we do a lookup with id on _pktMap so we can't mix Bid and Cid in one subscriber instance.

 ```pony